Licensing Division - Frequently Asked Questions

 1. How long does it take to obtain licensure?

 It varies from one applicant to another, depending upon the amount of documentation needed to complete the particular application file and how proactive the applicant is in requesting the required verification material as outlined on the application checklist.
-The time frame may vary anywhere from 21 to 60 or more days.
+The time frame may vary greatly.
 It is advised that you not sign any employment contract or accept any job position without your license being issued first.

 However, please note the following: NAC 630.180: Refund of a fee for application; rejection of application (NRS 630.130)